Rockaway Beach (song)

-"Rockaway Beach" is a song by American punk rock band Ramones, released in 1977 from the band's third studio album Rocket to Russia.
+"Rockaway Beach" is a song by the American punk rock band Ramones, released in 1977 from the band's third studio album Rocket to Russia.
 The song was written by bassist Dee Dee Ramone in the style of the Beach Boys and early surf rock bands.
 The song is about Rockaway Beach in Queens, where Dee Dee liked to spend time.
 Guitarist Johnny Ramone claimed that Dee Dee was "the only real beachgoer" in the group.
 Released in 1977, it was the Ramones' highest-charting single in their career, peaking at number 66 on the Billboard Hot 100.

 Background

 "Rockaway Beach" was inspired by the actual Rockaway Beach located in New York, where lead singer Joey Ramone was raised.
 The song was written by bassist Dee Dee Ramone who frequently visited the beach.

 Composition

 "Rockaway Beach" is a punk rock song that runs for a duration of two minutes and six seconds.
 According to the sheet music published at Musicnotes.com by Alfred Music, it is written in the time signature of common time with the exception of the interlude, which is in 5/4, with a driving punk rock tempo of 185 beats per minute.
 "Rockaway Beach" is composed in the key of A major, while Joey Ramone's vocal range spans from the low-note of E4 to the high-note of A5.
-The song has a basic sequence of C♯–D–C♯–D during the introduction, follows A–D–E in the verses and chorus, and changes to G–Dtype2–D–E–F–C at the bridge as its chord progression.
+The song has a basic sequence of C♯–D–C♯–D during the introduction, follows A–D–E in the verses and chorus, and changes to F#m-A-F#m-D-E at the bridge as its chord progression.

 The musical arrangement opens with an instrumental introduction, where a rhythm guitar part is played at high-speed using downstrokes with grinding distortion.
 "Rockaway Beach" is a breezy number laden with catchy hooks.
 It express carefree lyrics that hearken back to simpler, brighter days of the band's youth.
 The song's verses illustrate an idiosyncratic worldview, one flanked by surfboards and discotheques.
 They celebrate a scene set in the middle of a hot summer in New York.